-Temporarily restricted net assets of \$40,000 and \$80,000, respectively, at June 30, 2013 and 2012 are restricted as to the passage of time and were donated in support of the Center's recruiting a Ph.D. professor to serve as the Center's academic dean.
-Temporarily restricted net assets will be fully released from restrictions and available for use in the year ended June 30, 2014.
+Temporarily restricted net assets of \$40,000 at June 30, 2013, were restricted as to the passage of time and were donated in support of the Center's recruiting a Ph.D. professor to serve as the Center's academic dean.
+These temporarily restricted net assets are fully released from restrictions and available for use during the year ended June 30, 2014.